scare-scale/ScareScale/src/content/movie/cobweb-2023.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /nYDPmxvl0if5vHBBp7pDYGkTFc7.jpg
+synopsis: "Eight year old Peter is plagued by a mysterious, constant tapping from inside his bedroom wall—one that his parents insist is all in his imagination.
+As Peter's fear intensifies, he believes that his parents could be hiding a terrible, dangerous secret and questions their trustworthiness."
 ---
-Eight year old Peter is plagued by a mysterious, constant tapping from inside his bedroom wall—one that his parents insist is all in his imagination.
-As Peter's fear intensifies, he believes that his parents could be hiding a terrible, dangerous secret and questions their trustworthiness.